HugoAGvCz/CuTonalaPP/README.md

 # CuTonalaPP
-Repo for the subject of parallel programming
+Repo for the Parallel Algorithms Presentation